YangVincent/YangVincent.github.io/_posts/2017-06-26-coursehero.md

 the fact that the environment was friendly and supportive enough for these people to open up as they did was truly remarkable to me.

-All in all, I'm extremely excited to be contributing to this company for the rest of the Summer!
+All in all, I'm extremely excited to be contributing to Course Hero for the rest of the Summer!